jaylingelbach/AbandonedHobby/recap.md

   - Removes unused TenantCheckoutGroup import.
   - Adds MongoDB error type guards (isMongoServerError, isDuplicateKeyError) to detect duplicate key violations (code 11000).
   - Updates getOrCreateActiveCart to wrap cart creation in try/catch, retrying by fetching existing active cart on duplicate key error instead of failing.

+# Moderation - Data model 12/22/25

+## Walkthrough

+- The changes add moderation capabilities to the Products collection by introducing four new super-admin-only fields: a boolean flagged indicator, a reason selection field with validation that requires a reason only if flagged is true, an optional explanation textarea for the "other" reason, and an internal moderation note field visible only when flagged.
+Corresponding TypeScript type definitions are updated to reflect these new fields.

+## New Features

+- Added product moderation capabilities for administrators, including the ability to flag items, select from predefined moderation reason categories, provide optional detailed explanations, and maintain internal notes for tracking.
+- Enables systematic content governance and compliance management with restricted administrative access.

+## File changes

+### Product moderation implementation

+- src/collections/Products.ts
+  - Added four new moderation fields with super-admin-only access: flagged (boolean checkbox), flagReason (conditional select with predefined options), flagReasonOtherText (conditional textarea with 10-character minimum), and moderationNote (internal textarea).
+Includes cross-field validation context and conditional visibility logic.

+### Product moderation types

+- src/payload-types.ts
+  - Added moderation-related field definitions to Product type and ProductsSelect interface: flagged (boolean), flagReason (union of predefined reasons or null), flagReasonOtherText (optional string), and moderationNote (optional string).